 Is played Epic PvP in a traditional duel system either 1-on-1 in the variant for two players or 2-on-2 with four brave warriors.
 However, there are no games in skirmish mode, i.e. everyone against everyone, in a game with four players.
 The playing field is divided into different areas.
 In the middle in front of you are the overview tiles of your race-class combination, to the right of your deck.
 To your left, place a number of cards equal to the value of the blood symbol on your people's card.
 This card slot represents your life points.
-The resource area at Epic PvP Called the “Aggression Stack”, is located above your fighter overview.
-With the help of the aggression you pay for the actions with which you mistreat the opponent in the course of the game.
+The resource area at Epic PvP Called "Aggression Stack" is located above your fighter overview.
+With the help of the aggressions, you pay for your actions over the course of the game, with which you maltreat the opponent.

 The aim of the game is to bring the life points of your opponent to zero and thus to leave the arena victorious.
 Only then can you be sure of fame, honor and a tankard of mead - with dwarfs also a keg of mead.
 In the game you always act in turns and orientate yourself along the seven phases of the game, which each form a round.
 These consist in particular of: (1) increasing aggression, (2) drawing cards, (3) playing actions, (4) building up defense, (5) defending, (6) calculating damage and (7) final phase.

-At the beginning of your turn you build up your aggression by drawing the top two cards from your deck pile and adding them to the aggression pile.
-Then you decide whether you want to draw cards into your hand.
-In contrast to classic deck building games, however, you do not draw cards from your deck pile, but use yourselves from the area of aggression.
-This means that you have to choose early on in your turn whether you want to make more cards available in hand or leave the aggression pile untouched in order to serve yourself from a larger supply of resources.
-With the help of the aggressions you now play your action cards, the costs of which increase with the strength of the cards.
-This is where the tactical possibilities of class-race combinations come into play.
-As usual, for example, insidious villains hand out "free" but light strikes, while paladins use sacred energy to reinforce their defenses.
-In addition, skills do not cost any resources and thus bring an additional strategic component into the course of the game.
-In the defense phase you play your defensive actions to block the attacks of your opponents.
-It is important to note that the defenses you play out also represent your future attacks on the opponent, which he must fight off in his turn.
-This creates an exciting dynamic that can be found in the card game Epic PvP at first would not trust it.
+At the beginning of your turn, you build your aggression by drawing the top two cards from your deck and adding them to the aggression deck.
+You then decide whether you want to draw cards into your hand.
+In contrast to classic deck building games, you don't draw cards from your deck pile, but use them from the aggression area.
+This results in you having to choose early in your turn whether you want to make more cards available in your hand or leave the aggression deck untouched to draw from a larger pool of resources.
+With the help of the aggressions you now play your action cards, the costs of which increase with the card strength.
+The tactical possibilities of the class-race combinations also come into play here.
+For example, as usual, sneaky rogues dish out "free" but light blows, while paladins bolster their defenses with holy energy.
+In addition, skills do not cost any resources and thus bring an additional strategic component into the gameplay.
+In the defense phase, you play your defensive actions to block your opponent's attacks.
+It is important to note that the defenses you play also represent your future attacks on the opponent, which he must defend against in his turn.
+This creates an exciting dynamic that you can see in the card game Epic PvP at first would not trust it.

 If you have compared attacks and defenses, the damage is calculated.
 The following applies: Every successful attack causes one point of damage, regardless of how high the damage actually suffered from an action is.
 A successful attack therefore costs the opponent one card from his life pile, two successful attacks consequently two life cards and so on.
 The decision to leave enemy attacks undefended is more or less wise depending on the people chosen.
 While muscle-packed dwarves with six life points are relatively persistent, you have to deal with the puny four points of goblins or high elves more foresight.